Top Refrigerator Fixes You Can Do Yourself

 3. Inspect the freezer vents.
 Are they blocked by ice boxes or frozen veggies?
 These vents help circulate cold air, so keep them clear.

 5. Check the condenser fan.
-Make sure the fan isn’t blocked by debris or objects.
-Before checking, unplug the fridge for safety, clean the fan blades, and remove anything in its way.
-Once plugged back in, the fan should spin while the compressor is running.
-If it doesn’t, you might need help from a pro in refrigerator repair in Sacramento.
+Ensure the fan isn’t blocked by debris or objects.
+Unplug the fridge for safety, clean the blades, and remove any obstructions.
+Once plugged back in, the fan should spin with the compressor.
+If not, you may need professional refrigerator repair in Sacramento.

 Refrigerator Fixes - Clean Your Condeser Coils